platformsh/platformsh-docs/docs/src/configuration/services/redis.md

 The `redis-persistent` service type is configured for persistent storage.
 That makes it a good choice for fast application-level key-value storage.

-To add a Persistent Redis service, specify it in your `.platform/services.yaml` file like so:
+To add a Persistent Redis service, specify it like so:

-{{< readFile file="src/registry/images/examples/full/redis-persistent.services.yaml" highlight="yaml" >}}
+{{< readFile file="src/registry/images/examples/full/redis-persistent.services.yaml" highlight="yaml" location=".platform/services.yaml" >}}

 The `disk` key is required for redis-persistent to tell Platform.sh how much disk space to reserve for Redis' persistent data.